ekafyi/react-web-monetization-ui/README.md

 ### 2. WebMonetizedPaywall

-Render content only to users _without_ Web Monetization enabled.
-Either add your own content as children or make use of the optional props for a default “call to action” UI.
+Display “paywall” content (eg. description and call-to-action)  users _without_ active Web Monetization.

+You most likely want to pair this with react-web-monetization’s `IfWebMonetized` component (which does the opposite: render exclusive content for web monetized users).
+Note that you don’t need to wrap the paywall component in `IfNotWebMonetized`.

 #### Usage